 CYPRESS, Texas (AP) — Services will be held this week for a Texas sheriff’s deputy who was fatally shot during a traffic stop.

 The Harris County Sheriff’s Office says the funeral for 42-year-old Deputy Sandeep Dhaliwal (san-DEEP’ DAH’-lee-wahl) will be Wednesday at the Berry Center in Cypress, near Houston.
 Dhaliwal, who was slain on Friday, was the first Sikh deputy on the force.

 A sheriff’s statement says a Sikh religious ceremony will begin at 10:30 a.m.
 Wednesday.
 A law enforcement ceremony starts at 11:30 a.m.
 Both are open to the public.

 The suspect, 47-year-old Robert Solis of Houston, has been charged with capital murder and was being held without bond Sunday.
-Records show Solis, who has an extensive criminal history, was wanted for parole violation.
+Records show Solis, who has an extensive criminal history, was wanted for 2017 parole violations for assault and possession of a prohibited weapon.
 He’s been ordered to undergo a mental health evaluation.